Current Team

 BS, Civil Engineering, University of Virginia, 2001

-Professor Goodall directs the UVA Hydroinformatics Research Group and is a faculty member in the Department of Engineering Systems & Environment.
-He is also serves as the Associate Director of the UVA Link Lab.
+Jon Goodall is a professor in the Department of Civil and Environmental Engineering and serves as the Director of the UVA Link Lab.

 Victor Ariel Leal Sobral